Remote Desktop to EC2-Ubuntu

 Create VPC for Linux Instance

-1. Check EC2-Ubuntu Status in the EC2 Console
+1. Check Ubuntu-instance Status in the EC2 Console

 • Verify that Ubuntu-instance is selected